-SEO – Now don’t get me wrong, SEO is important but the way a lot of companies do it is ineffective.
-SEO experts make it sound very technical and difficult but it really isn’t that difficult to setup and maintain.
-Many moons ago, you could trick Google with SEO techniques but right now, if you want to rank on Google, you need to be revenant to your target market – that’s it.
+Now don’t get me wrong, SEO is important, but the way many companies do it is ineffective.
+SEO experts make it sound very technical and challenging, but it isn’t that difficult to set up and maintain.
+Many moons ago, you could trick Google with SEO techniques, but right now, if you want to rank on Google, you need to be relevant to your target market – that’s it.
 It’s as simple as it sounds.
-If people are searching for what you offer or provide then you’ll rank higher.
+If people search for what you offer or provide, you’ll rank higher.

-This means you mainly need good content on your website.
-Once you have your initial setup, the only thing that is going to move the dial in your favour is fresh and relevant content.
+Good SEO also means you mainly need good content on your website – that’s the bottom line.
+Once you have your initial setup, the only thing that will move the dial in your favour is fresh and relevant content.
 If a marketer tries to sell you a monthly package without a major blogging component, you are wasting your money.

-Pay-Per-Click Advertising – It’s so easy to spend a ton of money on Pay-per-click advertising and not see any results.
+It’s easy to spend a ton of money on Pay-per-click advertising and not see any results.
 Get frustrated and give up.
-You need to monitor your Google and Facebook ads for at least thirty minutes on a daily basis.
+You need to monitor your Google and Facebook ads for at least thirty minutes daily.
 Look at your results, your goals, and your budget.
-If you’re not getting the desired results then you need to come up with a hypothesis and try something different.
+If you’re not getting the desired results, you need to develop a hypothesis and try something different.

-If you can’t do it personally then hire a professional to optimize your ads for you.
-It may seem expensive but if they can bring your cost per click down significantly then the investment will be worth it as then you can then scale your sales quickly.
-Pay-per-click can be effective, especially for small businesses but only if done correctly.
+If you can’t do it personally, hire a professional to optimize your ads.
+It may seem expensive, but if they can significantly bring your cost per click down, then the investment will be worth it as you can scale your sales quickly.
+Pay-per-click can be effective, especially for small businesses, but only if conducted correctly.

-IT – This is another department that is easy for companies to waste money in.
+This is another department that is easy for companies to waste money in.
 It usually comes down to not understanding what IT companies are selling.
-Again you should be careful of any monthly packages IT companies try to sell you.
-You need good IT setup and backup but don’t give the IT company too much control over your systems, otherwise there is a possibility they will take advantage.
+Again we suggest being hesitant of any monthly packages IT companies try to sell you.
+It would help if you had a good IT setup and backup but don’t give the IT company too much control over your systems; otherwise, there is a possibility they will take advantage.

-Social Media – Social media, as any millennial can tell you, is a big time suck.
-This is the case for businesses as well.
+As any millennial can tell you, social media is a big-time suck; this is also the case for businesses.
 Unfortunately, most companies do social media poorly.
 Social media is all about being personal and engaging.
-It’s not something that should be outsourced without considerable thought.
-Or if it is, then the social media team should work closely with the business owners to come up with some amazing original content.
-A lot of companies believe they should be on social media because they believe the hype but the reality is that a lot of businesses, don’t do well on social media.
-Usually a business needs to be image based to work well – something like a restaurant can gather an organic following, but a roofer?
+It’s not something to outsource without considerable thought.
+Or if it is, then the social media team should work closely with the business owners to develop inspiring original content.
+Many companies believe they should be on social media because they believe the hype, but the reality is that many businesses don’t do well on social media.
+Usually, a business needs to be image-based to work well – something like a restaurant can gather an organic following, but a roofer?
 It’s probably best to concentrate your marketing efforts elsewhere.